-- (c) be certified by the Personnel Officer in their Department as suitable for consideration with regard to performance of work in the present grade, general conduct, and health, especially sick leave. (the assessment requirements that Departments must fulfil in respect of each nominee are set out at paragraphs 22, 23 and 34 below.) - 13.
-Candidates, if subject to probation in the existing grade, must have satisfactorily completed probation in that grade or in another eligible grade; in cases where officers would have been eligible to compete had they remained in their previous grade, this probation requirement would not apply. - 14.
+- (b) be certified by the Personnel Officer in their Department as suitable for consideration with regard to performance of work in the present grade, general conduct, and health, especially sick leave (the assessment requirements that Departments must fulfil in respect of each nominee are set out at paragraphs 27, 28 and 43 below). - 14.
 Officers who are on special leave with pay may apply, if otherwise eligible.
 Officers who are on special leave without pay (e.g. to serve with the EU) may be eligible Personnel Sections should check individual cases with this Department if they are not covered by Circular 33/91.
 Officers on career break may apply if the terms of their career break conform to the provisions of Department of Finance Circular 18/98 and if they are otherwise eligible to apply.

-Nominations
+Nominations and Applications

-- 15. All Departments are invited to each nominate a maximum of two candidates at Higher Executive Officer or Administrative Officer level or equivalent grade.
-All nominated candidates at the above mentioned grades will go forward to a central selection process for consideration for inclusion on the Masters Programme in Public Policy Analysis to commence in September 2004. - 16.
-Departments should satisfy themselves that nominees meet all the requirements of this circular letter, that they can undertake the rigorous programme of study involved and that they have the capacity to make a significant contribution to public policy analysis on successful completion of the programme. - 17.
-Nominations, accompanied by a completed application form at Appendix B for each nominee, should be forwarded by the Personnel Officer of the nominating Department to Ms. Ailish O'Connell, Civil Service Training and Development Service, CMOD, Department of Finance.
-Nominations must be received in CMOD, no later than 16th July, 2004.
-It is anticipated that the central selection process will begin in the week commencing 19th July 2004 and will continue into the following week.
+- 15. (a) Departments are invited to each nominate one candidate at Assistant Principal level or equivalent grade.
+Departments are advised to assess carefully their medium-term specific policy analyst/evaluation needs so as to fully inform their decision to participate in the 2005-2007 M.Econ.Sc programme.
+This assessment should also take account of the existing range of policy analyst skills within the organisation and the skills deficit, if any, to be addressed. - (b) In selecting candidates for nomination, Departments/Offices should ensure that the selection process is conducted in accordance with the Codes of Practice and should be open and transparent.
+Departments/Offices may wish to seek advice from the Public Appointments Service on this matter. - 16.
+Where Departments have identified a significant need for increased Policy Analyst capacity, they may upon application to CMOD be given approval to send forward two nominees at AP or equivalent level. - 17.
+Nominated candidates will go forward to a central selection process for consideration for inclusion on the Masters Programme in Public Policy Analysis to commence in September 2005. - 18.
+Having assessed their policy analyst/evaluation needs, Departments should satisfy themselves that their nominee meets all the requirements of this circular letter, that they can undertake the rigorous programme of study involved and that they have the capacity to make a significant contribution to public policy analysis on successful completion of the programme.

+19. Nominations, accompanied by a completed application form at Appendix B for each nominee, should be forwarded by the Personnel Officer of the nominating Department to Ms Anne Molloy, Public Appointments Service, Chapter House, 26-30 Abbey Street Upper, Dublin 1 no later than 5.00pm on Friday, 22nd July, 2005.
+It is anticipated that the central selection process will begin in the week commencing 8 August, 2005 and may continue into the following week.
 Nominees will be expected to be available for interview during those two weeks.